THautamaki/GHSCM_results/Readme.md

 `Run_R_methods_and_combine_results.R`, the main file for the simulation analysis.
 It is well commented on, so we do not give details here.
-It installs all needed R packages, creates simulated datasets, runs R methods combines all results files and finally prints results.
+It installs all needed R packages, creates simulated datasets, runs R methods, combines all results files, and finally prints results.

 The simulated datasets used in the article can always be created using the function `generate_datasets()` with no arguments (the default